AgenticAITest/WMS_Arief_Base_Code/replit.md

 - **Audit Logging**: Simple, practical audit trail system designed for SME/SMB market.
 Uses `audit_logs` table to track all critical operations (create, update, delete, state changes).
 Internal `logAudit()` service for easy integration throughout codebase.
 REST APIs available at `/api/audit-logs` for querying and `/api/audit-logs/resource/:type/:id` for viewing entity history.
 Supports filtering by module, action, resource, user, date range, and status.

 ## Recent Fixes

+**⚠️ REMINDER: REPLIT AGENT IS NOT AUTHORIZED TO CHANGE DATABASE SCHEMA.
+ASK THE USER FIRST.**

 - **Oct 28, 2025**:
   - **GRN List Display**: Fixed "Received POs with GRNs" list to show ALL GRNs (multiple rows if a PO has multiple partial receipts).
 Changed backend query to fetch from `purchase_orders_receipt` table (one row per GRN) instead of from `purchase_orders` table.
 Fixed React key bug: changed from `key={po.id}` to `key={${po.id}-${po.grnDocumentId}}` to prevent duplicate key collisions when the same PO has multiple GRNs.
 - **Oct 27, 2025**: